Krisila/MAYOCLINIC_PROJECTFINAL/README.md

 Some tools/tecniques I used for Analysis are:
 ### OS, tdqm, glob
 These were mainly used for organizing my data to where I could save ram, and in some cases store previous analysis for later use.
+There was a storage limit for the competition.
+My initial submission was stopped because it utlized too much.
 ### Pandas and Sklearn.preprossing library
 Manily used for the manipulation of the CSV data.
 To help get the written data where it needed to be to get the desired output.
 The label encoder was used to classify the values into binary outputs.